San Antonio Truck Accident Lawyer

 Poor Truck Maintenance

 Commercial trucking accidents typically result in serious personal injury or death for those involved.
-Commercial truck drivers and their employers have a responsibility to ensure that their rig abides by the regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA).
+Commercial truck drivers and their employers in the trucking industry, have a responsibility to ensure that their rig abides by the regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA).

 Poor truck maintenance is often a contributing factor to commercial trucking accidents.
-Commercial trucks spend a great deal of time on the road towing large and heavy loads.
+Commercial trucks in the trucking industry, spend a great deal of time on the road towing large and heavy loads.
 As such, “wear-and-tear” often tends to take its toll on the vehicles, requiring the continual maintenance and monitoring of parts that play an essential role in the safety and functionality of the vehicle.

 Before a commercial truck is deemed road-worthy by FMCSA standards, it must first undergo a series of inspections designed to ensure vehicle safety.
 The following parts should always be in good working order: